swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 The assessment containers are color-coded, see picture below:

-* Container with white fill, black outline: created baseline or FUP without entered data
+* Container with white filling, black outline: created baseline or FUP without entered data
-* Container with white fill, green outline: data collection is ‘in progress’
+* Container with white filling, green outline: data collection is ‘in progress’
-*	Container with white fill, blue outline: ‘Minimal’ dataset collection is complete
+*	Container with white filling, blue outline: ‘Minimal’ dataset collection is complete
-*	Container with white fill, red outline: Organ stop has been registered for that organ
+*	Container with white filling, red outline: Organ stop has been registered for that organ
-*	Contianer with blue fill: Full dataset collection is complete
+*	Container with blue fillomg: Full dataset collection is complete

 .. image:: FUP3.png